wildfly/quickstart/ejb-security/README.md

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The applications these projects produce are designed to be run on ${product.name.full} ${product.version} or later.

-All you need to build this project is ${build.requirements}.
+All you need to build these projects is ${build.requirements}.
 See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

+To run these quickstarts with the provided build scripts, you need the ${product.name} distribution ZIP.
+For information on how to install and run JBoss, see the [${product.name.full} Documentation](https://access.redhat.com/documentation/en/red-hat-jboss-enterprise-application-platform/) _Getting Started Guide_ located on the Customer Portal.

+You can also use [JBoss Developer Studio or Eclipse](#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts) to run the quickstarts.

 ## Use of ${jboss.home.name}